kletobias/p2022/_projects/a-comprehensive-look-at-modular-code-in-an-mlops-pipeline.md

   Each module should use typed parameters if possible, as done in [dependencies/transformations/rolling_columns.py](https://github.com/kletobias/advanced-mlops-demo/tree/main/dependencies/transformations/rolling_columns.py#L14).
 This typed approach avoids mismatches.

 - **Logging**
-  Centralized logging (see [logging/long_post.md](../logging/long_post.md)) ensures each module’s operations are captured, facilitating troubleshooting.
+  Centralized logging (see [logging/long_post.md](../logging/long_post.md)) ensures each module's operations are captured, facilitating troubleshooting.

 - **Reuse and Composability**
-  If multiple transformations perform a similar operation—such as computing weighted averages—develop a shared utility in [dependencies/transformations/](https://github.com/kletobias/advanced-mlops-demo/tree/main/dependencies/transformations).
+  If multiple transformations perform a similar operation-such as computing weighted averages-develop a shared utility in [dependencies/transformations/](https://github.com/kletobias/advanced-mlops-demo/tree/main/dependencies/transformations).
 This approach prevents code duplication and fosters uniformity.

 - **Continuous Integration**
-  Having tests that verify each module’s function ensures new commits do not break existing transformations.
+  Having tests that verify each module's function ensures new commits do not break existing transformations.
 DVC stages also keep the pipeline in sync, only re-running modules with changed configs or inputs.

 ---